dhruvkuchhal03/AuralTrace/README.md

 ### Running the Program

 1. For SQL, run `./start_mysql.sh` and then enter the password.
-2. For the main project, install Flask and then run:
+2. For the main project, install Flask and then run:8

 ```
 python3 app.py